Irene Condachi: Career

 Returning to Malta after completing her studies, Condachi became an assistant to Joseph Ellul, the professor in charge of Midwifery and Gynaecology at the University of Malta in Valletta.
 In 1938, she was hired as the medical officer of the government school, and made her home on Luzio Street in Sliema.
 At the onset of war, with many men joining up to fight, women became more involved in the defense services for the island.
 Along with an ophthalmologist and a dentist, Condachi began the school medical service.
-Lacking transportation, she walked or hitched rides to visit the various schools of the island to inoculate and perform medical examinations on over 20,000 school children between 1941 and 1942.
+Lacking transport, she walked or hitched rides to visit the various schools of the island to inoculate and perform medical examinations on over 20,000 school children between 1941 and 1942.
 She was responsible for eradicating scabies in the government schools using a petroleum-based ointment.
 The conditions of her work were dangerous, as in 1941, government schools were converted into hospitals and refugee centers.
 While overseeing the hospital in the government school at Qormi, the facility was bombed and Condachi, her staff, refugees and students narrowly escaped to an underground shelter beneath the girls' school.
 One of only two women doctors known to have practiced in Malta during the war, Condachi continued as the Ministry of Education's medical officer until 1959.
 She was the highest-paid woman in government service in her era.